cornell-dti/pbjointly/README.md

-# A forthcoming DTI project
+# An upcoming DTI project